minjee-kim/nhanesGraph/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nhanesGraphR
+# nhanesGraph

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nhanesGraphR is to provide an interactive graphical tools for the users to access more easily.
+The goal of nhanesGraph is to provide an interactive graphical tools for the users to access more easily.
 This package utilizes RNHANES, nhanesA, and Shiny packages.

 # Intermediate Project Update